karenmxm/Credit_Risk_Analysis_Machine_Learning/README.md

 1. View the count of the target classes using `Counter` from the collections library.
 3. Use `imblearn.over_sampling` `SMOTE` to resample data to train a logistic regression model.
 3. Calculate the balanced accuracy score from sklearn.metrics.
-4. Print the confusion matrix from `sklearn.metrics`.
+4. Print the confusion matrix `sklearn.metrics`.
 5. Generate a classication report using the ` classification_report_imbalanced` from `imbalanced-learn`.

 - [Confusion Matrix](https://github.com/karenmxm/Credit_Risk_Analysis/blob/master/Images/SMOTE_Confusion_Matrix.png)